Reduce waste in Ottawa by eliminating single-use, disposable plastics & bags

 Cities that have already implemented these changes are:

 - Fort McMurray, Alberta is the first city in Canada (since 2010) to ban single-use bags both paper and plastic, including biodegradable bags.
-They allow bags from fast-food restaurants and bags for bulk use like produce and bags from pharmacies and liquor stores.
+The by-law allow bags from fast-food restaurants and bags for bulk use like produce and bags from pharmacies and liquor stores.

 - Leaf Rapids, Manitoba banned single-use plastic bags in 2007.
 The town imposed the ban not only because of the detrimental impact the bags have on the environment but also because of the impact on the community's aesthetics

-- Montreal, Quebec is banning plastic bags by January 1, 2018
+- Montreal, Quebec banned plastic bags January 1, 2018

 - San Francisco, California became the first state in the U.S. to ban plastic bags and plastic bottles in 2014.